MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-py.md

 ## Update AcquireOAuth2Token

 Finally, update the `AcquireOAuth2Token` function in `AuthDelegateImpl` to call the overloaded `AcquireToken` function.
 The resource and authority URLs are obtained by reading `challenge.GetResource()` and `challenge.GetAuthority()`.
 The `OAuth2Challenge` is passed in to the auth delegate when the engine is added.
-This work is done by the SDK and requires no additional work on the part of the developer.
+This work is done by the SDK and requires no extra work on the part of the developer.

 ```cpp
 bool AuthDelegateImpl::AcquireOAuth2Token(